Roman Theatre (Bregenz)

 The Roman Theatre in Bregenz, Vorarlberg, Austria, is located in the quarter of Thalbach in Bregenz.
 Bregenz was called Brigantium by the Romans.
 The theatre was excavated by archaeologists specifically in 2013 and 2019 in the name of the Vorarlberg provincial museum (German: vorarlberg museum, former: Vorarlberger Landesmuseum).

 Location

-The Roman Theatre is located in the Thalbach lane (German: Thalbachgasse) at approx 408 masl, about 30 metres east behind the copper beech (Fagus sylvatica), a natural monument In Roman times the Thalbach – Bach in German is a brook – could be openly seen and formed a natural border to the area surrounding the theatre.
+The Roman Theatre is located in the Thalbach lane (German: Thalbachgasse) at approx 408 masl, about 30 m east behind the copper beech (Fagus sylvatica), a natural monument In Roman times the Thalbach – Bach in German is a brook – could be openly seen and formed a natural border to the area surrounding the theatre.
 Nowadays, the Thalbach runs through pipes here.

-The Deuringschlössle, or "petite Deuring castle", in the upper part of Bregenz town (in German Bregenzer Oberstadt) is situated above the theatre at approx 35 metres to the east.
-The linear distance to the Kapuzinerkloster, a Capuchin monastery, is about 130 metres to the southwest, and circa 250 metres southeast to the Kloster Thalbach, or Thalbach Monastery.
+The Deuringschlössle, or "petite Deuring castle", in the upper part of Bregenz town (in German Bregenzer Oberstadt) is situated above the theatre at approx 35 m to the east.
+The linear distance to the Kapuzinerkloster, a Capuchin monastery, is about 130 m to the southwest, and circa 250 m southeast to the Kloster Thalbach, or Thalbach Monastery.